ansys/pyworkbench/doc/source/getting-started/installing/linux.rst

 Download artifacts
 ==================

-Start by downloading PyWorkbench wheel or source artifacts for Linux:
+Start by downloading PyWorkbench wheel or source artifacts for Linux.
+Wheel artifacts are the preferred option for installing PyWorkbench.

 .. jinja:: artifacts